timpaul/form-extractor-prototype/README.md

 *Disclaimer: This is a prototype and I am not a developer ;-).*

-The main UI is in `app/views/index.html`.
+The main UI is in [app/views/index.html](https://github.com/timpaul/form-extractor-prototype/blob/main/app/views/index.html).

+Other Nunjucks page templates and macros are in [app/views](https://github.com/timpaul/form-extractor-prototype/tree/main/app/views).

-Additional CSS styles are in `public/assets/style.css`
+Additional CSS styles are in [public/assets/style.css](https://github.com/timpaul/form-extractor-prototype/blob/main/assets/style.scss).

-The script in `public/assets/scripts.js` handles the image preview and loading spinner.
+The script in [public/assets/scripts.js](https://github.com/timpaul/form-extractor-prototype/blob/main/assets/scripts.js) handles the image preview and loading spinner.

-The form in `index.html` sends the image at the URL provided by the user to the Claude API.
+The form in [index.html](https://github.com/timpaul/form-extractor-prototype/blob/main/app/views/index.html) sends the image at the URL provided by the user to the Claude API.

-It does this via the 'SendToClaude' function in `server.js`.
+It does this via the 'SendToClaude' function in [server.js](https://github.com/timpaul/form-extractor-prototype/blob/main/server.js).

 The function makes use of the 'tools' feature of Claude.

 That allows you to specify a JSON schema that you'd like it's response to conform to.

+The JSON schema is specified in [data/extract-form-questions.json](https://github.com/timpaul/form-extractor-prototype/blob/main/data/extract-form-questions.json).

-The results are saved as JSON files in `app/data/`.
+The results are saved as JSON files in [app/data/](https://github.com/timpaul/form-extractor-prototype/tree/main/app/data).

-Those files are used to generate the pages that are loaded into iframes in `app/views/index.html`.
+Those files are used to generate the pages that are loaded into iframes in [app/views/index.html](https://github.com/timpaul/form-extractor-prototype/blob/main/app/views/index.html).

+Those pages are specified in the routing rules at the bottom of [server.js](https://github.com/timpaul/form-extractor-prototype/blob/main/server.js).